AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Approach

 \subsection{Phase 1: meta-learning the adaptation policy in sim}

-In order to correctly infer improved simulation parameters for an unseen real environment at test time, we first train the adaptation policy to infer better parameters for many simulated target environments.
+In order to correctly infer simulation parameters for an unseen real environment at test time, we first train the adaptation policy to infer better parameters for many simulated target environments.
 This phase happens entirely in simulation.
-Formally, we model the problem as a partially-observable contextual bandit \cite{bensoussan1992stochastic}:

-\definition A Simulation-Adaptation Contextual Bandit (SA-CB) is specified by a tuple of $(\Omega, \mathcal{T}, \mathcal{P}, R)$, where \begin{itemize} \item $\Omega$ is the space of contexts.
+Formally, we model the problem as a partially-observable contextual bandit \cite{bensoussan1992stochastic}. \begin{definition} A Simulation-Adaptation Contextual Bandit (SA-CB) is specified by a tuple $(\Omega, \mathcal{T}, \mathcal{P}, R)$: \begin{itemize}[leftmargin=*, noitemsep] \item $\Omega$ is the space of contexts.
 Each context corresponds to a simulated target environment $E^s$; the context is not directly observable. \item $\mathcal{T}$ is the space of partial observations of the context.
 Each observation corresponds to a trajectory observed by running the task policy in a given context. \item $\mathcal{P}$ is the space of actions.
-An action corresponds to a choice of the simulation parameter distribution $\mathcal{E}$. \item $R$ is the reward associated with choosing an action in a particular context (\ie the reward $R(\pi^*_\mathcal{E}; E^s)$ of the task policy $\pi^*_\mathcal{E}$ trained with some simulation parameter distribution $\mathcal{E}$ when deployed in the target environment). \end{itemize}

-It may be difficult to infer the optimal $\mathcal{E} \in \mathcal{P}$ using a single iteration of interactions with the target environment --- if the current task policy fails badly in the target environment, the interaction may reveal little information.
+An action corresponds to choosing a sim parameter distribution $\mathcal{E}$. \item $R$ is the reward associated with choosing an action in a particular context (\ie the reward $R(\pi^*_\mathcal{E}; E^s)$ of the task policy $\pi^*_\mathcal{E}$ trained with $\mathcal{E}$ when deployed in the target environment $E^s$). \end{itemize} \end{definition} It may be difficult to infer the optimal $\mathcal{E} \in \mathcal{P}$ using a single iteration of interactions with the target environment --- if the current task policy fails badly in the target environment, the interaction may reveal little information.
 Thus, we iteratively apply incremental changes to $\mathcal{E}$, with the parameter distribution initialized as $\mathcal{E}_{i=0}$.
 Solving the SA-CB (using techniques that we detail below), we meta-learn an adaptation policy $f(\mathcal{E}, \tau)$ to maximize:

 and $\mathcal{U}_\Omega$ and $\mathcal{U}_\mathcal{P}$ are uniform distributions over $\Omega$ and $\mathcal{P}$ respectively, and $\gamma < 1$ is the discount factor.
-This is the expected discounted sum of task rewards over multiple interactions from $i=0$ to the adaptation horizon $I$, over random sampling of simulated target environment and initial simulation parameter distribution.
+This is the expected discounted sum of task rewards over multiple interactions from $i=0$ to the adaptation horizon $I$, over random sampling of simulated target environment and initial sim parameter distribution.

-In practice, we are only concerned with the reward if it reaches some minimum threshold --- a bad task policy is not useful.
-Thus we use a sparse-reward version of Eq.~\eqref{eq:mdp-objective},